InformaticsMatters/fragmentor/README.md

 `ansible_ssh_private_key_file` to match your installation.
 You will also need to make matching changes to the 'inventory.yaml'

-From this point on you can create playbook paramters to match your installation in `ansible/parameters` (a YAML file).
+From this point on you can create playbook parameters to match your installation in `ansible/parameters.yaml`.
 For example: -

 ```yaml
 deployment: production